-- (a) The Condition in Section 12.8(a)(1) is a condition precedent to the Acquirer's acquisition of any interest in Your Shares.
-Notwithstanding your acceptance of this Offer, unless and until the Condition in Section 12.8(a)(1) has been fulfilled or waived: - (1) no contract for the sale of Your Shares will come into force or be binding on you or the Acquirer; - (2) the Acquirer will have no rights (conditional or otherwise) in relation to Your Shares; - (3) if Your Shares are held in a CHESS Holding, you will be entitled to withdraw your acceptance in respect of those Shares by having your Controlling Participant transmit a valid originating message to ASX Settlement specifying the Securities to be released from the sub-position, in accordance with Rule 14.16 of the ASX Settlement Operating Rules, at any time prior to the fulfilment or waiver of that Condition; and - (4) if your Shares are not held in a CHESS Holding, you will be entitled to withdraw your acceptance in respect of those Securities by sending a notice to that effect signed by you (or on your behalf, in which case documentation proving that the person or persons signing the notice are authorised to do so must accompany the notice) to any of the addresses specified on the Acceptance Form so that it is received at the relevant address at any time prior to the fulfilment or waiver of that Condition. - (b) (a) The other Conditions in Section 12.8 are conditions subsequent.
-The non-fulfilment of any condition subsequent does not, until the end of the Offer Period, prevent a contract to sell Your Shares from arising, but non-fulfilment of any of those conditions will have the consequences set out in Section 12.10(a)(2). - (b) No interest in the Shares will pass to the Acquirer until the approval required by the condition in Section 12.8(a)(1) is obtained by the Acquirer. - (c) Subject to the Corporations Act, the Acquirer alone is entitled to the benefit of the Conditions in Section 12.8, or to rely on any non-fulfilment of any of them. - (d) Each condition in Section 12.8 is a separate, several and distinct condition.
+- a.
+The Condition in Section 12.8(a)(1) is a condition precedent to the Acquirer's acquisition of any interest in Your Shares.
+Notwithstanding your acceptance of this Offer, unless and until the Condition in Section 12.8(a)(1) has been fulfilled or waived: - 1. no contract for the sale of Your Shares will come into force or be binding on you or the Acquirer; - 2. the Acquirer will have no rights (conditional or otherwise) in relation to Your Shares; - 3. if Your Shares are held in a CHESS Holding, you will be entitled to withdraw your acceptance in respect of those Shares by having your Controlling Participant transmit a valid originating message to ASX Settlement specifying the Securities to be released from the sub-position, in accordance with Rule 14.16 of the ASX Settlement Operating Rules, at any time prior to the fulfilment or waiver of that Condition; and

+- 4. if your Shares are not held in a CHESS Holding, you will be entitled to withdraw your acceptance in respect of those Securities by sending a notice to that effect signed by you (or on your behalf, in which case documentation proving that the person or persons signing the notice are authorised to do so must accompany the notice) to any of the addresses specified on the Acceptance Form so that it is received at the relevant address at any time prior to the fulfilment or waiver of that Condition. - b.
+The other Conditions in Section 12.8 are conditions subsequent.
+The non-fulfilment of any condition subsequent does not, until the end of the Offer Period, prevent a contract to sell Your Shares from arising, but non-fulfilment of any of those conditions will have the consequences set out in Section 12.10(a)(2). - c.
+Subject to the Corporations Act, the Acquirer alone is entitled to the benefit of the Conditions in Section 12.8, or to rely on any non-fulfilment of any of them. - d.
+Each condition in Section 12.8 is a separate, several and distinct condition.
 No condition will be taken to limit the meaning or effect of any other condition.